WISVCH/nwerc-2024/content/news/nwerc-last-info.md

 We have made a special map for this contest with areas of interest in Delft.
 You can take a look at it on [https://wisv.ch/map](/map).
 If you and/or your team want to register on-site on Saturday morning, please contact us if you haven't done so already.

 For the followers at home, the scoreboard can be viewed on https://scoreboard.nwerc.eu/ during the weekend.
-There will also be a live stream available of the opening ceremony, test session and team interviews, contest and jury solutions and award ceremony on the ICPC Live YouTube Channel.
+There will also be a live stream available of the opening ceremony, test session and team interviews, contest and, jury solutions and award ceremony on the [ICPC Live YouTube Channel](https://www.youtube.com/@ICPClive).

 We wish you good luck with your last preparations and are looking forward to welcoming you and your team in Delft this weekend.